rsyncOSX/RsyncUIdocs/content/post/Built.md

 #### macOS Sonoma

 On macOS Sonoma and by Swift 5.9 there is a new `Observable` macro  which replaces `@StateObject`.
-The new macro makes it even more easy to write code for the model part which automatically communicate updates of data to the view for refresh.
-There are also other modifiers only available for macOS Sonoma.
+The new macro makes it even more easy to write code for the model part which automatically communicate updates of data to the views.
+There are also a few other SwiftUI modifiers only available for macOS Sonoma.

 #### macOS Monterey and macOS Ventura

-The propertywrapper  `@StateObject` is used in combination with Combine for the model part for automatically communicate updates of data to the view for refresh.
+The propertywrapper `@StateObject` is used in combination with Combine for the model part for automatically communicate updates of data to the views.

 ### RsyncOSX, Storyboard